improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 DelegatingErrorSink Wrapping Behavior (Important):

-- The exception instance passed to your delegate is always a newly created InvalidDataException built only from the reader error’s Message (and for CSV, the RawExcerpt is passed separately as the first parameter).
+- The exception instance passed to your delegate is always a newly created InvalidDataException built from the reader error’s Message.
+If an excerpt is available it is appended as " | excerpt: {excerpt}".
+For CSV simple overloads the raw excerpt is still passed separately as the first delegate parameter.
 Original exception type, stack trace, InnerException, and any additional data are not preserved.
 - Consequently you cannot distinguish (via the simple overload) between, for example, a schema width error vs. a conversion exception except by inspecting ex.Message or (for CSV) the excerpt text.
 - If you need original exception types, stack traces, line/record numbers, errorType, or consistent excerpt policies, use the options-based API with a custom IReaderErrorSink.